 The term propaganda is not used loosely here.
-A little examination demonstrates that earnest and intense propagandizing is what is going on.
-Some examples: ^{20, 21}
+A little examination demonstrates that earnest and intense propagandizing is going on here.
+Some examples.

-- The Discovery Institute distanced itself from the Kitzmiller trial when it became obvious the defendants were culpable and bound to lose.
+- 1. The Discovery Institute distanced itself from the Kitzmiller trial when it became obvious the defendants were culpable and bound to lose.
 However, when Judge Jones handed down a stinging rebuke of Intelligent Design, propagandists (see above) for the CSC initiated a loud and public campaign against his judicial integrity.
-The terms idiot and activist judge were prominent. - The CSC did not produce the Expelled video, but that organization has made extensive use of its core claims.
+The terms idiot and activist judge were prominent. - 2.
+The Discovery Institute did not produce the Expelled video, but the organization has made extensive use of its core claims.
 The Darwin-Nazi connection and the claims of expelled critics of Darwin routinely show up in the posts on the Evolution News Web site.
-Particularly, Stephen C. Meyer's new book Signature in the Cell repeats the debunked assertions regarding the Sternberg affair. "...
+Particularly, Stephen C. Meyer's new book Signature in the Cell repeats debunked assertions regarding the Sternberg affair. "...
 Richard Sternberg, lost his office and his access to scientific samples and was later transferred to a hostile supervisor."
-Meyer is director of the CSC and is a co-founder with Phillip Johnson of the Intelligent Design movement.
-Meyer is the author of the dubious tract that Sternberg published in a journal for which he was the editor.
-22
+Meyer is director of the CSC and is a

-- The Ph.D. factor is critical to every message issuing from the CSC.
-When referring to any of the CSC fellows or allies, they place all applicable letters after the name.
-The public needs to know these new creationists are not playing high school ball. - As for peer reviewed science, of which Intelligent Design has produced none, their ambition reaches these depths: a) Arranging for Intelligent Design advocate Richard Sternberg to publish Stephen C. Meyer's review article in the peer-reviewed Proceedings of the Biological Society of Washington. b) "Scott Minnich and Stephen C. Meyer, "Genetic Analysis of Coordinate Flagellar and Type III Regulatory Circuits," Proceedings of the Second International Conference on Design & Nature, Rhodes Greece, edited by M.W.
+- co-founder with Phillip Johnson of the Intelligent Design movement.
+Meyer is the author of the dubious tract that Sternberg published in a journal for which Sternberg was the editor. - 3.
+The Ph.D. factor is critical to every message issuing from the CSC.
+When referring to any of the CSC fellows or allies, they always tack the available letters after the name.
+The public need to know these guys are playing not playing high school ball. - 4.
+Peer reviewed science.
+Of which Intelligent Design has produced none.
+Their desperation reaches these depths: a) Arranging for Intelligent Design advocate Richard Sternberg to publish Stephen C. Meyer's review article in the peer-reviewed Proceedings of the Biological Society of Washington. b) "Scott Minnich and Stephen C. Meyer, Genetic Analysis of Coordinate Flagellar and Type III Regulatory Circuits, Proceedings of the Second International Conference on Design & Nature, Rhodes Greece, edited by M.W.
 Collins and C.A.
 Brebbia."
 [Note: a "peer-reviewed" paper favoring Intelligent Design presented at an Intelligent Design conference truly is peer-reviewed, but not in the sense that would gain any respect.], c) Michael Behe's book Darwin's Black Box was "peer-reviewed."
 Michael Atchison is listed as a reviewer of DBB.
-"Atchison has stated that he did not review the book at all, but spent 10 minutes on the phone receiving a brief overview of the book which he then endorsed without ever seeing the text."23
+"Atchison has stated that he did not review the book at all, but spent 10 minutes on the phone receiving a brief overview of the book which he then endorsed without ever seeing the text."

 The new creationists are prolific publishers, forget about peer review.
+Following Darwin on Trial, Johnson has published: